 This is an unrealistic expectation at the best of times, but even more so when you’re traveling to new places – where you’ll often be without 3G; where you’ll need time to find a good cafe to work from, and probably sleeping in a little later than usual.

 So how do you combat this and keep your clients happy?
 The best defense is offense.

 Before setting out on any trip, email all of your current clients and inform them of your plans.

-Tell them you are travelling for xx number of days and that you’ll be in another time zone.
+Tell them you are traveling for xx number of days and that you’ll be in another time zone.
 Let them know it may take slightly longer for you to reply to emails and complete new projects.
 Tell them you’re still open for business and welcoming new projects, but you must be given a few extra days to manage the work around your travel plans.

 By doing this you put the ball in your client’s court.
 It’s now their responsibility to give you advanced notice of work, and if they don’t, it’s their fault.

-Your clients will appreciate being given a heads up, rather than you dropping a bombshell when they email you requesting last minute work.
+Your clients will appreciate being given a heads up, rather than you dropping a bombshell when they email you requesting last-minute work.

 2. Be wary of timezones

 Timezones can be beneficial, but also disastrous if you muck them up.